How To Create Beautiful Hanging Baskets

-As I shared over the weekend, I’m a sucker for a pretty hanging basket.
+As I shared over the weekend, I'm a sucker for a beautiful hanging basket.
 The problem is, they get expensive.
-And other than one year when one of my favorite local nurseries had a Groupon available, my sweet penny-pinchin’-hubby just isn’t going to shell out $45 for one hanging basket.
-(We have two big hanging baskets on our deck, so those two alone would cost $90 ~ eek!)
+And other than one year when one of my favorite local nurseries had a Groupon available, my sweet penny-pinchin'-hubby just isn't going to shell out $45 for a single basket.
+(We have two big hanging baskets on our deck alone, so just those two would cost $90 ~ eek!)

 While I'm not anywhere near figuring out just how to make a perfect hanging basket (as evidenced by a few baskets on our front porch that aren't looking too hot right now. . . ) the ones we made out back this year are doing so well, and I'm convinced you can do this too.
 Here's what we did . . .

 (Here's one of the baskets we found at Bennett's that was just beautiful, but with a $45 price tag ~ goodness!)

 1. Find a great nursery that knows what they're talking about.
 When we lived in the North Alabama area, we liked Reseda's and Bennett's, because the workers all love plants, and are helpful with novice gardeners like us.

 2. Once you've found a hanging basket you like, ask exactly which flowers are in it.
 Even though I like to think I know a thing or two about flowers, I really don't know much, and most folks who work at better nurseries have a ton of plant knowledge.
 A good nursery will help you find matching plants in smaller pots so you can do it yourself.